octonordics/octocat-zen/docs/README.md

 This hands-on workshop provides a introduction to building pipeline workflows using GitHub Actions and creating your first GitHub Action using JavaScript, TypeScript or Docker.

-## Welcome

-Welcome to this full day workshop on GitHub Actions.

 ## Agenda

 - Introduction to GitHub Actions.